NREL/dam/README.md

 * Ability to embed tweets, Instagrams, and YouTube/Vimeo videos directly into CKEditor by pasting the video URL

-#### Extending Lightning Media (Contributed Modules)
+#### Extending Dam Media (Contributed Modules)
-Drupal community members have contributed several modules which integrate Lightning Media with additional third-party media services.
-These modules are not packaged with Lightning or maintained by Acquia, but they are stable and you can use them in your Lightning site:
+Drupal community members have contributed several modules which integrate Dam Media with additional third-party media services.
+These modules are not packaged with Dam or maintained by Acquia, but they are stable and you can use them in your Dam site:

   * [Facebook](https://www.drupal.org/project/lightning_media_facebook)
   * [Imgur](https://www.drupal.org/project/lightning_media_imgur)